lastunicorn/ConsoleTools/README.md

 ## Most cool controls

-## What is it?

-ConsoleTools is a set of tools and "controls" for the .net Console that help reading and displaying data from/to the user.

-_**Note**: Until reaching the version 1.0.0 the controls will NOT ensure backwards compatibility._

-## Bugs and feature requests

-For any bug or feature request please add a **[new issue](https://github.com/lastunicorn/ConsoleTools/issues/new)** on **GitHub**.

-## Controls
 This is a list of most important controls that are provided by this library.
 There is a DataGrid control that can display tabular data, there is a progress bar, a spinner, menus, etc.